al1brn/geonodes/docs/simulation.md

 import geonodes as gn

 with gn.Tree("Do nothing simulation") as tree:
-  # Create the simulation zone with tree input geometry as
+  # Create the simulation zone with tree input geometry
   with gn.Simulation(geometry=tree.ig) as simul:
       pass